germangambarte/tip-calculator/README.md

 ## Features

-- Interactive menu with products and prices.
+### Two main sections:

+- A product menu where you can select items to add to your bill.
-- Shopping cart with options to add and remove items.
+- A selected products section where you can view and remove chosen items.

-- Dynamic calculation of the subtotal and tip (10%, 20%, 50%).
-- Real-time update of the total to pay when changing the tip percentage or items in the cart.
+### In the selected products section:

+- You can individually remove products if desired.
+- There is a tip section with three percentage options (10%, 15%, 20%).
+- The subtotal, tip amount, and total to pay are displayed.

+Calculations update in real-time as you add or remove products or change the tip percentage.
+The interface is responsive, adapting to different screen sizes.
+Components from shadcn/ui have been used for a consistent and attractive design.
+Accessibility practices have been implemented, including semantic labels and alt text for the delete buttons.

 ## Technologies Used